clixx-io/clixx.io/eventframework/README.md

 are coded to use the timing hardware of a particular platform rather than get on with the job of actually doing the timing functions.

+The following example shows the same functionality of the above example only here the checking is done by timer callbacks which are non-blocking rather than using a blocking delay() call in the previous example:

     void timerevent(){
         // timerevent - this is run every second if (getTemperature() > 24)